croaky/blog/README.md

 }
 ```

-Each article's `id` must match a Markdown file `articles/id.md`.
+The `id` must match a Markdown file `articles/id.md`.
-It is also used as the URL slug.
+It is also used for the article's URL slug.

-Each `description` is used as the `meta` description.
+The `description` is used for the article page's `meta` description.

 ## Modify theme